AkiiLucky/AkiiLucky/README.md

 ### Welcome to my GitHub pages!

-- 👋 I’m AkiiLucky, a master student at Institute of Computing Technology, Chinese Academy of Sciences (ICT).
+- 👋 I’m AkiiLucky, a first-year master's student at ICT, Chinese Academy of Sciences.
-- 👀 I’m interested in AI, AIGC, CV, NLP...
+- 👀 I’m interested in 3D Computer Vision.
-- 🌱 I’m currently learning 3D Gaussian Splatting.
-- 💞️ I’m looking to collaborate on Gaussian-based Open World Understanding.
+- 🌱 I’m currently exploring neural rendering using 3D Gaussian Splatting and looking to collaborate on Gaussian-based Open World Understanding.
 - 📫 How to reach me (my email: youjingbin24s@ict.ac.cn).

 <!---